7 Crucial Checks in the Financial Services Register for 2025

 Unauthorised Firms

-The Register includes, with prominent warnings, firms accused of offering regulated items or services without the proper authorization, or of running scams.
+The Register includes, with prominent warnings, firms accused of offering regulated items or services without the proper authorisation, or of running scams (cloned firms).

 Other information on unlicensed businesses includes the various details provided and whether they claim to be from a legitimate, licenced business.